OpenSILEX/phis-docs-community/docs/installation.md

 Complete the vector insertion in Phis clicking on the <span class="btn btn-success">Create Vectors</span> button.

 ![add-vector-success](img/added-vector.png)

+Once created, the vector specifics can be modified with the <span class="btn btn-primary">Update</span> button located on top of any vector information sheet.

 The `delete vector` function has not been implemented yet : contact the OpenSILEX development team in order to ask for a vector to be removed.